ArvinZheng/babyfish/README.md

 * DistinctLimiQuery: Enhance the Oracle Dialect of Hibernate to resolve a problem of Hibernate, In hibernate, when paging query(with firstResult/maxResults) contains collection fetches, hibernate has to query all the data and do the paging filter in memory.
 This functionality can resolve this problem when database is Oracle.

+# How to run and learn it
+* Please view get-started.html to install and run it.
+* Please view demo/demo-guide.html to learn it, that document describe every demo and give a suggestion for learning order.
+> Fastest way to learn it
+> This framework is big so it need some time to know all the functionalities.
+If the time or interest is not enough so that you want to know only the most important functionalities of BabyFish in least possible time.
+You can learn 4 UnitTest classes
+> * ${babyfish-dir}/demo/babyfishdemo-om4java/src/test/java/org/babyfishdemo/om4java/l2ir/ObjectModelOfListAndIndexedReferenceTest
+> * ${babyfish-dir}/demo/babyfishdemo-spring/src/test/java/org/babyfishdemo/spring/dal/QueryPathTest.java
+> * ${babyfish-dir}/demo/babyfishdemo-xcollection/src/test/java/org/babyfishdemo/xcollection/uce/UnstableCollectionElementsTest.java
+> * ${babyfish-dir}/demo/babyfishdemo-macollection/src/test/java/org/babyfishdemo/macollection/bubble/SimpleBubbleEventTest.java

 # Why did the first version cost so long time(2008-2015)?
 I started to develop this framework since Aug, 2008, the first version is coming so late because
 * I use my spare time to develop this framework, because I have to spend most of my time to engage in some boring works for salary to support myself.